Devils’ Jagr becomes 7th NHL player with 700 goals

 UNIONDALE, New York (AP) — Jaromir Jagr became the seventh player to score 700 NHL goals, reaching the mark as the New Jersey Devils routed the New York Islanders 6-1 on Saturday.

 The New Jersey forward moved into this elite group when he netted his 19th goal of the season.
 The Islanders have been Jagr’s favorite target in his 20 NHL seasons.
 He has 61 goals and 88 assists in 101 career games.

 “Is it that many?
 I love this team,” Jagr said.
 “It’s my favorite team.
 That’s a lot of goals.
 It’s almost 10 percent.”

 Jagr stickhandled from the right wing boards into the slot and then slid a shot along the ice that eluded New York goalie Evgeni Nabokov at 3:31 of the second to give New Jersey a 2-0 lead.

-Jagr was surrounded by his teammates who were on the ice with him and then skated across the front of the bench, patting gloves along the way.
+The 42-year-old Jagr was surrounded by his teammates on the ice with him and skated across the front of the bench, patting gloves along the way.
 He received a nice ovation from the crowd when his milestone was announced.

-Gretzky netted his 700th goal on Long Island on Jan.
-3, 1991, while with the Los Angeles Kings.
-Marcel Dionne, then of the New York Rangers, also reached the mark against the Islanders at Nassau Coliseum, hitting the milestone on Oct.
+By coincidence, Gretzky netted his 700th goal on Long Island on Jan.
+3, 1991, and Marcel Dionne also reached the mark against the Islanders on Oct.
 31, 1987.
 Dionne is fourth on the list with 731 goals.

-Jagr later set up Marek Zidlicky’s power-play goal that pushed the Devils ahead 4-1 in the second period.
-It was Jagr’s 1,040th assist, tying him with Dionne for ninth place in NHL history.
+Jagr later set up Marek Zidlicky’s power-play goal, his 1,040th assist, tying him with Dionne for ninth place in NHL history.